 - Hostel WordPress Theme

 - Meal Planner and Recipe Keeper

 - Soccer Score Picker

 Many of these ideas probably already exist in one form or another, maybe even identical.
 However, I don’t really care as I am a firm believer that there is always room for new alternatives.
 I believe that the ‘profit pie’ is infinite – not zero-sum, and am not looking to own the market, just looking to carve out a small space for myself.
 I don’t have a ‘winner takes all’ mentality, more of a ‘let’s all share in this thing’ mentality.

 My timeframe is 12 – 18 months (essentially copying Pieter Levels’ 12 Startups in 12 Months) to keep me moving on each project and get it launched quickly.
-But since I work full-time and spend the rest of the waking hours with my family, the time I have available to devote to these projects is severely limited and would probably equate to 2-4 hours daily in the late evenings.
+But since I work full-time and spend my evenings with my family, the time I have available to devote to these projects is severely limited and would probably equate to 2-4 hours daily in the late evenings.
 Even with this time restriction, I think over the course of 30 days (1 month) for each, I should be able to get an MVP version of each idea out.
 Maybe.
 Hopefully…?

 My ANNUAL PROFIT goals are (in US dollars):